Oregand/Oregand.github.io/content/blog/graceful-depreciation/index.md

 But, what happens when we need to depreciate a current component in lue of a better implementation?

 The benefits of our previously contract between `toolbox` and `core` now become a burden.
-To illustrate why this contract has now become a burden, lets look at a few possible migration paths.
+To illustrate why this contract has now become a burden, lets look at what I consider the best migration path.

-## Multiple Versions
+## Depreciating / Maintaining Multiple Versions

 This is probably the most widely assumed and used strategy for a depreciation of "generic" components.
 In our `toolbox` we now create a second version of our component in question and begin to replace the instances in `core`.